-The Workshop of Paleography of the Department of Philology of the University of Crete was founded at 1998.
+The Paleography Laboratory of the Department of Philology of the University of Crete was founded in 1998.

-The Workshop aims to cover both in undergraduate and graduate level of studies, teaching and research needs of the Department of Philology, and for other Departments of the University of Crete any subject that relates to Paleography.
+The goal of the Laboratory is to serve the teaching, in both undergraduate and graduate level, and research needs of the Department of Philology, as well as other Departments of the University concerning matters that pertain to its subject.

-The person in charge of the Workshop is Dr Marina Loukaki, Assistant Professor of Byzantine Philology.
+Head of the Laboratory: Marina Detoraki, Associate Professor of Byzantine Philology.

 ||Workshop of Paleography